apocalyptech/exordium/README.rst

 Requirements
 ------------

-Exordium requires at least Python 3.4, and Django 1.10.
+Exordium requires at least Python 3.4 *(tested in 3.4 and 3.5)*, and Django 1.10.

 Exordium requires the following additional third-party modules: